henkjannl/BedClock/README.md

 The device connects to a WiFi access point and synchronises time with a time server.
 Multiple access points can be entered, the device connect to any available access point of which the data are known.

-For each access point, the GPS coordinates are given, so depending on the access point, the location is known.
-With this location, the time zone, correction for daylight saving time and local weather report can be retrieved.
+For each access point, the timezone and the GPS coordinates are given, so depending on the access point, the location is known.
+With this location, the time, correction for daylight saving time and local weather report can be retrieved.

-Weather is retrieved from api.openweathermap.org.
+The offset for the timezone and the offset for daylight saving time are retrieved from Weather is retrieved from api.openweathermap.org.
 For this service, an API-key must be provided.
 The API key is free after registration.
 From this server, the following data is retrieved:
 * name of the timezone
 * time correction of the timezone (including daylight saving time)